Physician's Notebooks 2 - http://physiciansnotebook.blogspot.com - See Homepage

 Energy is also expressed as wave motion.
 Waves and their Properties: We know water waves from ocean or from throwing a pebble onto a quiet surface of a pond.
 The wave has peak & valley and comes in series, one following another.
 Think of a wave vibrating up and down like a plucked string of guitar.Electromagnetic (EMG) Waves in 3 Dimensions: Note above the lavender electric field and green magnetic field at 90-degrees to each other.

 ELECTROMAGNETIC WAVES (EMG)The figure shows the range of electromagnetic wave energy.
 Focus on Type of Radiation.
-At your extreme left is the highest energy radiation, which has the smallest wavelengths (nm=nanometers, 1 billionth of a meter) and highest frequencies (1020 Hz wave peaks in 1 sec.).
-It is the gamma (γ) ray of radioactivity.
+In the top schematic on your extreme left is the highest energy radiation, which has the smallest wavelengths (nm=nanometers, 1 billionth of a meter) and highest frequencies (1020 Hz wave peaks in 1 sec.).
+It is the gamma (γ)ray of radioactivity.
 Then, moving to your right is the slightly less but still highly energetic x-ray.
-Note the spectrum of visible light, which is part of the sun’s EMG wave radiation energy.
-It has been enlarged as the rainbow color spectrum – from your right, 700 nm wavelength is Red, Orange, Yellow, Green Blue, Indigo and down to the 400 nmViolet, or the famous, ROY G. BIV.
-On each side of the visible sun rays are, to your left the ultraviolet used in tanning, and to your right the infra-red, which is the hottest heat wave in heating lamp.
+Note the color (Mnemonic ROY G. BIV) spectrum of visible light, which is part of the sun’s EMG wave radiation energy.
+On each side are to your left the ultraviolet used in tanning, and to your right the infra-red, which is the hottest heat wave in heating lamp.
 Continuing up in wavelength, the microwaves of oven, then radio waves and longer wavelengths.